bono-cms/Map/README.md

 ## Usage

-When you create a map, you can render it anywhere in templates provding its id.
+When you create a map, you can render it anywhere in templates providing its id.
 There's only one method you'll ever need - `renderMap($id)`.

 ### Example